Ula666/Engineering_84/README.md

 - ### __Question__ 5: Where do you see yourself in 2 - 5 years time?
-__Answer__: I am eager to continue developing my DevOps skills, working in a company where I can grow.
-Preferably working towards a role more related to cybesecurity like a cyber security engineer.
+__Answer__: Firstly I would like to finish the sparta training.
+Then for the next two years I would like to develop my skills and gain practical experience as a Junior DevOps Consultant.
+After that I would like to develop from a Junior role into the DevOps Consultant.
+I am eager to continue developing my DevOps skills, working in a company where I can grow.

 - ### __Question 6__: What is Agile and benefits of implementing it?